hvalev/shiny-server-arm-docker/README.md

 Cairo is needed for the hello-world preloaded app.
 If it's missing the histogram won't be loaded.

 ### Node.js
-~~The shiny server install script is pulled from a live repository.
-As a consequence, the node.js version might change.
-In order for the build to work, you need to identify in the console log the node.js version and modify the following statement with the correct hash.~~
-~~`RUN sed -i '8s/.*/NODE_SHA256=8fdf1751c985c4e8048b23bbe9e36aa0cad0011c755427694ea0fda9efad6d97/' shiny-server/external/node/install-node.sh`~~
-~~The hash value you can find in https://nodejs.org/dist/vX.X.X/.
-The value you're looking for will be in SHASUMS256.txt under node-vX.X.X-linux-armv7l.tar.xz.~~
-I have written the [determine_arch.sh](https://github.com/hvalev/shiny-server-arm-docker/blob/master/determine_arch.sh) script, which automagically determines the architecture it's runnig on, fetches the appropriate node.js checksum and replaces it in the install-node.sh file.
+I have written the [determine_arch.sh](https://github.com/hvalev/shiny-server-arm-docker/blob/master/determine_arch.sh) script, which automagically determines the architecture it's running on, fetches the appropriate node.js checksum and replaces it in the install-node.sh file.
 It should be future-proof as the reference node.js version is taken from the cloned shiny-server repository itself.

 ## Acknowledgements
 The following resources were very helpful in putting this together: